CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/bloodmagic/sacrificial.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.bloodmagic.sacrificial.recipeBuilder()"
     - `#!groovy int`.
 Sets how much Life Essence the entity gives.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         value(int)
         ```

     - `#!groovy ResourceLocation`.
 Sets the target entity.
 Requires not null.
-(Default `null`).

         ```groovy
         entity(Entity)